 What Should You Do if Your Rivian Has Airbag Issues?

 If you have purchased a 2023 Rivian R1S that doesn’t detect a front seat passenger’s occupancy, you might have a lemon on your hands.
-If so, you may qualify to join our class action investigation.
-When you fill out a contact form or call our Helpline we undertake to evaluate your case to see if you qualify.
+When you fill out a contact form or call our Helpline, we’ll evaluate your case to see if you qualify.
 It won’t cost you anything because the law says Rivian must pay the legal bills for lemon law cases.

 About the Author: